Classic Deviled Eggs

 Final Word

 I must say, these were so fun to make with the family.
-Sometimes we may think these classic deviled eggs are hard to make.
+Sometimes we may think classic deviled eggs are hard to make.
 But are they?
-Maybe they take a little extra time, but oh, are they ever good to eat!
-Life is good when we eat with family and friends.
+Maybe they take a little extra time, but they are so good!
+Life is good when we get proper nutrition by eating natural quality foods with family and friends.
 Thanks again for being prepared for the unexpected.
 May God bless this world.
 Linda

 Copyright image: AdobeStock_65036646 by Brent Hofacker